4site-interactive-studios/engrid-docs/src/pages/docs/v2/creating-an-engrid-theme.md

 ---
-title: Creating an ENgrid theme
+title: Creating an ENgrid client theme
-description: How to create an ENgrid theme
+description: How to create an ENgrid client theme
 ---